 - Changing user access permissions for editing the price of a product while creating a document will be effective with the next login of that user.

-- Changing user access permissions for an inventory location or a supplier/client (extra layer of user access permissions under a module) has immediate effect (no user logout is necessary).
+- Changing user access permissions for an inventory location or a supplier/client (extra layer of user access permissions under a module) has an immediate effect (no user logout is necessary).

 - Accessing the User Access Permissions module requires administrator access to the account.